Study Reveals More Depression in Communities Where People Rarely Left Home During the COVID-19 Pandemic

 CBT interns will also co-lead a dialectical behavior therapy (DBT) group and attend DBT team meetings for six months.
 (In addition, interns will do a six-month, four-hour/week rotation on the Inpatient Psychiatry Service on Blake 11.)

-Participation in a number of diagnostic programs will help ensure that, in addition to providing state-of-the-art CBT interventions, CBT interns become facile with the issues associated with pharmacologic and combined pharmacologic and cognitive-behavioral treatment.
+Participation in several diagnostic programs will help ensure that, in addition to providing state-of-the-art CBT interventions, CBT interns become facile with the issues associated with pharmacologic and combined pharmacologic and cognitive-behavioral treatment.
 Outcome findings for pharmacotherapy, CBT and their combination are addressed in the CBT seminar.
 During the internship, interns will become aware of the common doses, side-effects, and actions of the agents most commonly applied in the pharmacotherapy of anxiety, mood, and somatoform disorders.
 In addition, the CBT elective provides specialty training in issues of combined treatment and discontinuation of pharmacotherapy for patients with anxiety and affective disorders.
-Experience with and awareness of the effectiveness of CBT for different diagnostic categories helps prepare interns for interacting with managed care companies and other mental health professionals.
+Experience with and awareness of the effectiveness of CBT for different diagnostic categories helps prepare interns for interacting with insurance companies and other mental health professionals.

 CBT interns provide consultations to medical and psychiatric patients hospitalized at Mass General on an as-needed basis.